-Fundamentally, separate property refers to assets that courts are required to award to one spouse during a divorce.
+Separate property refers to assets that courts are required to award exclusively to one spouse during a divorce.
 While community property is subject to a “just and right division” at a court’s discretion, separate assets are awarded in entirety to their respective owners.
 In Texas, all assets are presumed to be community property.
-To claim separate property, a party must demonstrate one of the following through “clear and convincing evidence”: